-Within the H1-B program, there is a Fiscal Year general cap that the majority of applications are subjected to and a Master’s Exemption cap that only 20,000 applications can be filed under.
+Within the H1-B program, applications are subjected to a Fiscal Year general cap and a Master’s Exemption cap of only 20,000 applications.
 The congressionally mandated general cap is 65,000 applications.

-Which applications fall under which cap is decided based on the H1-B Data Collection and Filing Fee Exemption Supplement that is required to submit.
+Which applications fall under which cap is decided based on the H1-B Data Collection and Filing Fee Exemption Supplement that is required to be submitted.

 Applications for the next fiscal year are accepted starting in April of the prior year.
 However, due to the caps and the high volume of applications in such a short period of time, this filing period only lasts about a week or less and it essentially becomes a “lottery.”
 USCIS will use a computer-generated random selection process to determine which 65,000 applications will be chosen for consideration and subjected to the general cap and which 20,000 will be chosen for consideration and subjected to the Master’s Exemption cap.

 As an H1-B nonimmigrant, the individual may be admitted for a period of up to three years.
-The time period may be extended, but generally cannot go beyond a total of six years, though some exceptions do apply.
+The period may be extended, but generally cannot go beyond a total of six years.
+However, some exceptions do apply.

-The most time an H1-B visa status can be extended is three years, therefore a foreign national can only remain in the U.S., on an H1-B visa, for a maximum of six years, generally.
+The maximum time H1-B visa status can be extended is three years.
+Therefore, a foreign national can generally only remain in the U.S. on an H1-B visa for a maximum of six years.